 Mold is one of mankind’s biggest enemies.
 There are several different types of mold, many of which can make food unsafe to eat and homes uninhabitable.
 Depending on the type of mold present and the length of exposure, effects may be mild to severe, and can include coughing, trouble breathing, headaches, vomiting, diarrhea, heart palpitations, and infections in the lungs.
 People with asthma or compromised immune systems are most likely to be affected by mold, and could potentially lead to death.

 Cannabis, just like any other type of produce, has the potential to develop mold.
-While some cases do appear in the cultivation process, the majority come after harvest, either during the drying and curing phase or in storage, when moisture levels are too high.
-Although most cultivators know how to prevent mold growth on cannabis, that doesn’t mean that every crop is perfect.
+While some cases do appear in the cultivation process, the majority come after harvest—during drying or curing or in cannabis storage—if moisture levels are too high.
+Although most cultivators know how to prevent mold growth in cannabis, that doesn’t mean that every crop is perfect.
 Additionally, if an end user doesn’t keep cannabis in a cool, dry place, that stash could also be at risk.

-Marijuana is now legal for medical and/or adult use in 29 states.
+Cannabis is legal in 11 states for adults over 21 and legal for medical use in 33 states.
 Each state makes its own rules to regulate cannabis.
 Because there is no across the board standard, testing for mold and other pathogens can be inconsistent.
 For example, California currently doesn’t have strict statewide testing standards for its medical cannabis.
-This will almost certainly change in January 2018, when the plant becomes legal for recreational use.
+That changed in January 2018, when the plant became legal for adult use.

 “We weren’t entirely surprised given the unregulated nature of the market for so long,” Anresco spokesman, Kyle Borland said.
 He added that while it cannot be certain that this round of testing was representative of the California industry as a whole, the results were still concerning.